SEO ·

 Content list with values for performance metrics.

-Next, define specific benchmarks for your pruning.
-For example, you may opt to delete all articles older than two years or those with zero high-ranking keywords.
 With your chosen benchmarks in mind, go through each article and decide what action you want to take, such as:

-• Delete content that isn’t relevant anymore
+• Deleting content that isn’t relevant anymore

-• Combine duplicate content into one article
+• Combining duplicate content into one article (watch the word count, though!)

-• Update content that’s outdated but salvageable
+• Updating healthy, in-depth content that’s outdated but salvageable

 Here are the actions we’re going to take for each of the articles in our sample list: